rusini/manool/tutorial/lesson-4.md

 #### Concatenation and slicing of arrays and sequences, move operations

-You can concatenate arrays and get subarrays (slices), even in reverse order if you like, by idexing (subscribing) using ranges:
+You can concatenate arrays and get subarrays (_slices_ in more general terms), even in reverse order if you like, by indexing (subscripting) using ranges:[^a5]

     { {extern "manool.org.18/std/0.5/all"} in
-    : var { A = {array of "Red" "Orange" "Yellow" "Green" "Blue" "Indigo" "Violet"} } in : for { E = A[Range[2; Size[A]]] + A[RevRange[Size[A] - 1]] } do
+    : var { A = {array of "Red" "Orange" "Yellow" "Green" "Blue" "Indigo" "Violet"}$ } in : for { E = A[Range[2; Size[A]]] + A[RevRange[Size[A] - 1]] } do
       Out.WriteLine[E]
     }

+[^a5]: You can also access individual array elements (by index), which is demonstrated later.

-Compared to arrays, sequences (another composite data type) may be more efficient for concatenation and adding or removing a few elements from any end.
-In turn, arrays are more efficient that sequences for accessing individual elements in the middle.
+Compared to arrays, sequences (another composite data type) may be more efficient for concatenation and removing a few elements from either end.
+In turn, arrays are more efficient than sequences for accessing individual elements in the middle.
 Otherwise, they are similar:

     { {extern "manool.org.18/std/0.5/all"} in
     : var { S = {sequence of "Red" "Orange" "Yellow" "Green" "Blue" "Indigo" "Violet"} } in